-The area under the chip is used for grounding and shall be connected to the bottom ground plane with several vias.
-In the CC1101EM reference designs ([5] and [6]) we have placed 5 vias inside the exposed die attached pad.
+The area under the chip is used for grounding and shall be connected to the bottom ground plane with several vias for good thermal performance and sufficiently low inductance to ground.
+In the CC2500EM reference designs [4] 5 vias are placed inside the exposed die attached pad.
 These vias should be "tented" (covered with solder mask) on the component side of the PCB to avoid migration of solder through the vias during the solder reflow process.

 The solder paste coverage should not be 100%.
-If it is, out gassing may occur during the reflow process, which may cause defects

-(splattering, solder balling).
+If it is, out gassing may occur during the reflow process, which may cause defects (splattering, solder balling).
 Using "tented" vias reduces the solder paste coverage below 100%.